-A school must not discriminate against a disabled pupil because of somethingthat is a consequence of their disability - for example by not allowing a disabled pupil on crutches outside at break time because it would take too long for her to get out and back.
+A school must not discriminate against a disabled pupil because of something that is a consequence of their disability - for example by not allowing a disabled pupil on crutches outside at break time because it would take too long for them to get out and back.
 Like indirect discrimination, discrimination arising from disability can potentially be justified.